 From all this, I think it fair to say some small safe experimenting can be problematic.

 BUT I am writing this particular page, as I do not want you to lose heart.
 There is no reason for putting the small safe experiment to one side.
 There may be ways to inoculate ourselves against any odds being stacked up against us.
 If all this raises questions, why not let me know?

 That said, If you have come to this page early on, I cannot assume you’ve had a go at some experiments.
 Do give it a go – go back to this wider commentary in my web-site; for instance, take a look at:

-…. as offering some direction and a means to encourage you to create a record of your own; one that shows how you’ve designed and implemented a few experiments of your own.
+…. as each offers some direction, and a means to encourage you to do something.
+You can begin by create a record of your own; one that shows how you’ve designed and implemented a few experiments of your own.
 Please keep in mind the ever-present risk of my web-site appearing to instruct you in the art of safe experimenting.
 In fact, I assert the web-site works best when you design your own experiments.